bnoguchi/everyauth/README.md

 });
 ```

-Moreover, you can access the user in your views as `everyauth.user`.
+Moreover, you can access the user in your views as `everyauth.user` or as `user`.

     //- Inside ./views/home.jade
     span.user-id= everyauth.user.name